Szymon-Czuszek/Python-Riddles/README.md

 ✍️ Feel free to incorporate and adapt this function into your projects as needed.

 **🔎 Summary:**
 This riddle demonstrates how to reverse the order of words in a string efficiently.
+It showcases:
+- ⚡ Linear-time word splitting and reversal for performance

 ## 🔠 Riddle 6 - Unique Characters